 – “She’s early, she wants to see me, she misses me, she needs me!
 Do I have any condoms?
 I think I have some left in the medicine box, at least one strip.”

-– No, no. No problem.
-Wait for me there, I’m in front, at the pizzeria.
+– No. No problem.
+Wait for me there, I’m at the pizzeria.

 – I’ll wait for you then.